Peter Griffen workshops 2014

 Studio address supplied with ticket

 Please inform us of any dietary requirements

 Three full working days (Mon–Fri) notice is required to qualify for a refund.
 All refunds attract an administration charge of 25% of the ticket price(s) with a minimum charge of $5.
-With subscription tickets there are no refunds for single sessions, unless a session is cancelled.
 Not negotiable.